lisp-mirror/tinmop/README.txt

-  This is alpha quality software, many things are broken, some feature are missing some works with unintended/unexpected side effects; this software is for testing only and remember that there is 13.
+  This is alpha quality software, many things are broken, some feature are missing some works with unintended/unexpected side effects; this software is for testing only and remember that there is [NO WARRANTY].

+[NO WARRANTY] See section 12

 3 Dependency